 The current GST compliance process involves multiple steps, increasing the risk of errors and inconsistencies.
 Hard-locking simplifies this by:

-- Purchase Data: Purchase invoices appear in the IMS and must be accepted to reflect in GSTR-2B.
+• Purchase Data: Purchase invoices appear in the IMS under GST and must be accepted to reflect in GSTR-2B.
 Only accepted invoices will be considered for ITC in GSTR-3B.
-While not immediately hard-locked, ITC values will be subject to hard-locking in the future.
+While not immediately hard-locked, ITC values will face hard-locking in future.

 This automated flow reduces manual intervention, minimizes reconciliation efforts, and ensures consistency between GSTR-1, GSTR-2B, and GSTR-3B.